HoTaeWang/TPyLib/README.md

 # TPyLib
 TPythonLib

-## 100 CSV Reader/Writer
+## 100 CSV_ReaderWriter

+* CSV Read/Writer
+* Create a Table for Unknown size Array

-RFC 4180 provides some rules to this format:
+>RFC 4180 provides some rules to this format:
-• It’s plain text
+>• It’s plain text
-• Consists of records
+>• Consists of records
-• Every record consists of fields separated by a single character delimiter
+>• Every record consists of fields separated by a single character delimiter
-• Every record has the same sequence of fields
+>• Every record has the same sequence of fields

-* CSV Reader / Writers